Prevent and protect

 ScottishPower Renewables (SPR), at the wind farms in the United Kingdom, the Biodiversity Conservation Strategy is used as a reference for both the development of new wind projects as well as existing projects, with a special concern for improving the environment (flora and fauna) of the facilities, and establish Habitat Management Plans as a tool for installation.
 This allows SPR to compensate or mitigate for any habitat lost through the construction of a site, and often provides additional enhancement.
 This requires SPR to work together with statutory bodies, including Scottish Natural Heritage, Royal Society for the Protection of Birds and Forestry Commission, to ensure that management compliments national biodiversity aims and follows best practise.

-In addition, the following specific actions have been developed during the 2015:
+In addition, the following specific actions have been developed:

-PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Thermal generation and gas storage Implementation of Biodiversity Action Plans (BAPs) at each facility (more information is available at www.scottishpower.com/pages/wholesale_energy_markets.aspx/www.iberdrola.com) Recover and promote regeneration of natural habitats and of the flora and fauna characteristic of facilities' environments Wind farms Action in 20 areas included in the Habitat Management Plan, performing a total of 50 activities, mainly the monitoring of birds and follow-up on reforested areas Recover and improve terrain affected by construction activities
+PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Thermal and gas storage plants Implementation of Biodiversity Action Plans (BAPs) at each facility (more information is available at www.scottishpower.com/pages/wholesale_energy_markets.aspx/www.iberdrola.com).
+Recover and promote regeneration of natural habitats and of the flora and fauna characteristic of facilities' environments.
+Wind farms 50 actions in 20 areas included in the Habitat management plan, basically monitoring of birds and of reforested areas and 41 management actions, such as restoration, elimination of invasive species, vegetation management through grazing, etc. To recover and improve land affected by construction activities.

 In the regions where Iberdrola (Avangrid) operates with high biological diversity (whether or not the diversity is protected) are avoided in new overhead power line projects.
 Moreover, Iberdrola is partnering with the Audubon Society and the New York Department of Environmental Conservation in order to provide nesting areas (for instance, for the osprey) away from power lines, i.e for the Osprey.